monoclex/jssat/README.md

 ### ⚠️ JSSAT is in an early stage of development.

-Currently, we can compile a simple `print("Hello, World!")` but there is much that needs to be done.
+The infrastructure is being reworked, but there is a substantial amount of work that has already been done.
+There have been prototypes of this project compiling simple `print("Hello, World");` programs.

 ## Usage